aaryarastogi/notesassignment/README.md

 ## How to run the app

-1. First clone the repo : git clone https://github.com/your-username/svelte-notes-app.git
+1. First clone the repo : https://github.com/aaryarastogi/notesassignment.git
 2. Go to your folder: cd svelte-notes-app
 3. Install dependencies:  npm install
 4. Run the website: npm run dev